 Sullivan L.L., K.P.
 Sperry, M.J.
 Michalska-Smith, D.A.
 Moeller, A.K.
 Shaw.
 Ignoring dispersal variation in network models can both over- and under-predict estimates of landscape connectivity. in revision.

 Briscoe Runquist R.D., A.J.
 Gorton*, J.B.
 Yoder, N.J.
 Deacon, J.J.
 Grossman, S. Kothari, M.P.
 Lyons, S.N.
 Sheth, P. Tiffin, and D.A.
 Moeller.
-Context dependence of local adaptation to abiotic and biotic environments: a quantitative and qualitative synthesis. in revision.
+Context dependence of local adaptation to abiotic and biotic environments: a quantitative and qualitative synthesis.
+American Naturalist, in press.

 Gorton, A.J.*, P. Tiffin, and D.A.
 Moeller.
+2019.
 Does adaptation to historical climate shape plant responses to future rainfall patterns?
-A rainfall manipulation experiment with common ragweed. in revision.
+A rainfall manipulation experiment with common ragweed.
+Oecologia 190:941-953. pdf

 Benning, J.W.*, M.A.
 Geber, V.M.
 Eckhart, and D.A.
 Moeller.
 2019.
 Biotic interactions contribute to the geographic range of an annual plant: herbivory and phenology mediate fitness beyond a range margin.
 American Naturalist 193:786-797. pdf